-- the legal requirements under the Associations Incorporation Act 2009 (NSW) (AI Act), and - your association's constitution (the written document that sets out how the association is governed)
+- · the legal requirements under the AI Act, and - your association's constitution (the written document that sets out how the association is governed)

-Under the AI Act, a dispute resolution procedure must be included in the constitution of every incorporated association.
+Under the AI Act, a mechanism for resolving disputes must be included in the constitution of every incorporated association.
+If your association's constitution does not include a mechanism for resolving disputes, the procedure outlined in the model constitution will apply.

-The dispute resolution procedure must cover disputes between members and disputes between a member and the association itself (note - this does not apply to disputes between a member and the committee or disputes among committee members).
+The mechanism for resolving disputes must cover disputes between members and disputes between a member and the association itself (note - this does not apply to disputes between a member and the committee or disputes among committee members).